Community Support Workers

 Come and join our high energy not for profit organisation whose goal is to make a real and practical difference in the lives of people in our community.
 We are building an eligibility list of Community Support Workers who can work safely in the clients’ homes.

 If this sounds like you then you could be the person we are looking for.
-Please download the information below to fully understand the role and its requirements.
-If you would like further information call Debbie Mason on 1300 578 478 ext 144.
+Please download the Community Support Worker Application for Employment below.
+If you would like further information call Robyn Johnston on 1300 578 478 ext 115.

 - a conviction for murder or sexual assault; or